 Born in the Belfast shipyards of Harland & Wolff, they were three magnificent sisters, the pride of the White Star Line.
 The eldest would have a long and illustrious career, the younger two destined for more brief tragic lives.
 They were the greatest ships of their time, marvels of their age and their names are now etched deep in the annals of history: Olympic, Titanic and Britannic.

-Olympic was the built first and would outlast her younger sisters by more that twenty years remaining in service from 1911 to 1935.
-She was a troop ship during the first war and was a successful ocean liner again throughout the 1920’s and 1930’s.
+Olympic was the built first and would outlast her younger sisters by more than twenty years, remaining in service from 1911 to 1935.
+She was a troop ship during the first war and was a successful ocean liner again throughout the 1920s and 1930s.